about

 not call directly.

-so they can be defined in any order.
-That is necessary
+they can be defined in any order.
+That is necessary since

-definition.
-That means that one function cannot be used
+That means that one function cannot be used by another

-by another unless the compiler has already seen its
+unless the compiler has already seen its declaration.

 Formatting: